chaochungkuo/BPM/doc/docs/getting-started/quick-start.md

 Before starting, ensure you have:

 - [BPM installed](installation.md) and configured
-- A BPM repository with templates (we'll use the demo repository)
+- A BPM repository with templates (we'll use the example repository)

 ## Step 1: Initialize Your First Project